woolimi/confetti.js/README.md

 # confetti.js

-The simplest confetti animation overlay for your website (no libraries required - 3.18 KB total) 🙂
+The simplest confetti animation overlay for your website! 🙂 (no libraries required - 3.18 KB total)

 Just add **```<script src="//feelingunlucky.today/js/confetti.js"></script>```** to your website and call **`confetti.start()`**!